backstage-technical-services/website/contributing.md

     $ php artisan migrate
     ```
     > This will only set up the table structure; you'll need to get the data from a Maintainer.

+### Understanding the Website

+The Website is built using the Laveral framework, their [documentation][link-laveral-docs] are the best place to start looking to understand the website structure.

 ## Development Workflow
 To ensure consistency throughout the team, and to minimise the risk of releasing broken code, this project uses a set of pre-defined workflows that all team members must use.
 The workflow that applies depends on whether you're working on a [standard ticket][#standard-tickets] or a [hotfix][#hotfixes].